joayang/burger/README.md

 Now, open the local application on port 3000 at the URL: `http://localhost:7000/`.

+How The App Should Work
+Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Each burger in the waiting area also has a Devour it! button.
+When the user clicks it, the burger will move to the right side of the page.
+Your app will store every burger in a database, whether devoured or not.
 ---Have fun and enjoy and have a delious burger!--